willjantscher/Z_Prefix_Blog/README.md

 ## My Blog

 ### Notes
+The front end is built in react and the backend is an express server with a mySQL database.
+The client and server have been deployed to Heroku jointly and the installed add-on (ClearDB MySQL) hosts the SQL database.

 This is not a great blog, but it does meet all of the requirements and user stories.
 If this was an actual project, here are some of the first things I would fix/improve:

 1. Do not return hashed pass/iv on login